 Sleep sacks keep your baby’s torso, legs and feet enclosed within the sack, and can be safely used for newborns, older babies and toddlers.

 They are usually made from cotton, are safest when sleeveless to avoid excess fabric which can restrict movement or trap your baby’s arm.

-When choosing the correct sized sleep sack for your baby, it’s very important to ensure the fabric of the sleep sack cannot go over your baby’s head, because this could be a suffocation risk.
+When choosing the correct sized sack for your baby, it’s very important to ensure the fabric cannot go over your baby’s head, because this could be a suffocation risk.

 Consistent Room Temperature